magdalenavelikova/boxerclub-bg/README.md

 # spring-boot-react-app

-My first application based on the microservices architecture built using Spring Boot and ReactJS.
-App for the Bulgarian Boxer club
+My first application based on the microservices architecture built using Spring Boot and ReactJS for the Bulgarian Boxer club

 **DEMO**